kthohr/stats/README.md

 stats::rlogis(<location parameter>,<scale parameter>);
 ```

-All of these functions have vector and matrix equivalents, which extend the Armadillo library with standard statistical functionality.
+All of these functions have vector and matrix equivalents using the Armadillo library.

 * The density, CDF, and quantile functions can all take matrix-valued arguments just as easily as scalar (`double`) arguments.
 * The randomization functions (`r*`) can output random matrices of arbitrary size.
 For example,